 PriColumnName:- Identifies one or more primary columns that are to be part of the index’s key.
 (The combined values of each primary column specified will be used to enforce data uniqueness in the associated base table.)

 SecColumnName:- Identifies one or more secondary columns whose values are to be stored with the values of the primary columns specified but are not to be used to enforce data uniqueness.

 PercentFree:– Specifies a percentage of each index page to leave as free space when building the index.

-SQL Query for index
+SQL Query to create index

 CREATE INDEX empno_indx ON employee (empno DESC)

-SQL Query for UNIQUE Index
+SQL Query to create UNIQUE Index

 - A unique index is created by specifying the UNIQUE clause with the CREATE INDEX statement.
 When the CREATE INDEX statement is executed with the UNIQUE clause specified, rows in the table associated with the index being created must not have two or more occurrences of the same values in the set of columns that make up the index key.